Inventsable/bombino/README.md

 ## Create Template

-Take any valid panel and turn it into a usable template, prompting to save to the Create a new Template list in command:
+Take any valid panel and turn it into a usable template, prompting to save to the Create a new Template list in command.
+This should be used on the parent folder of the template, and will prompt to create a template of any child:

 ![](https://thumbs.gfycat.com/PointedAgileBarb-size_restricted.gif)